Noteworthy Gardens in Canterbury

 Fishermans Bay Garden is a superb example of how once rugged farmland can be converted into an idyllic multi-level garden.
 Taking advantage of the dramatic coastlines of Banks Peninsula the garden boasts a spectrum of colour, texture, long flower borders and sculptures including 100 hectares of regenerating protected native bush.
 The gardens are best viewed late summer, bookings are required.

-Flaxmere is also home to the annual Art in a Garden exhibition.
-Art in a Garden is the largest annual art exhibition held in the South Island.
-Their aim is to share this awe-inspiring platform with approximately 100 artists every year from all around New Zealand exhibiting their work of all mediums.
-Art in a Garden provides an engaging and creative experience in the heart of rural North Canterbury.
+Flaxmere is also home to the annual Art in a Garden exhibition, the largest exhibition held in the South Island.
+Their aim is to share this awe-inspiring platform with approximately 100 artists every year from around the country, exhibiting work of all mediums.

 Flaxmere is open by appointment only and morning, afternoon tea and lunch can be provided with prior arrangement.

-Otahuna Lodge is home to the over 110 year old gardens originally created for Sir Heaton Rhodes.
-The 30 acres sprawling vistas, intimate woodlands, comprehensive potager garden and nationally celebrated daffodil fields home to millions of bulbs that bloom every September.
+Otahuna Lodge is home to the over 118-year-old gardens, sprawling over 30 acres.
+Vistas, intimate woodlands, comprehensive potager garden and nationally celebrated daffodil fields home to millions of bulbs that bloom every September.
 Gardens tours are strictly by appointment only, minimum numbers apply.

-The striking entrance of bedding plants provides the perfect introduction to a garden brimming with a diverse range of collections including conifers, rose species and boarders of the native plants of Canterbury.
-Endangered plants from around the world can be seen in part of the conservatory complex.
-A herb garden, formal rose garden, woodland garden with collections of maples and camellias.
+The striking entrance of bedding plants provides the perfect introduction to a garden brimming with diverse collections.
+Endangered plants from around the world can be seen in the conservatory complex.
 Recognised as a garden of national significance, the Timaru Botanic Gardens is a must see when travelling to South Canterbury.

-Garden of International Significance located in Ashburton.
-Trotts Garden is a carefully planned and considered garden incorporating woodlands, stream, bog garden and pond, and a formal garden.
-In the woodland garden there are 50 different species of magnolia, 70 different kinds of maple and 40 different varieties of the dogwood family.
-The formal garden is grand and structured with large hedging, long borders and impressive topiaries.
+Internationally recognised Trotts Garden is a carefully planned and considered garden incorporating woodlands, stream, bog garden and a formal garden – which is grand and structured with large hedging, long borders and impressive topiaries.
 Enjoy an expansive range of blooms, offering over 160 species of flowers and trees!